If you’re using Git and need to compare two recent versions of the same file, I can confirm that this

 HEAD).
 In this example I want to see the detailed differences of these versions of the file named nodeBlog.scala.html.
 In my case, the result of this command is shown in the image.

 As shown on this SO page, there are other ways to issue this Git command, and similar commands.

-In summary, if you need to compare two versions of a file when using Git, I hope this example is helpful.
+So again, if you need to see how to compare two versions of a file with Git, I hope these examples are helpful.